IKVM: Components

-IKVM.NET can run compiled Java code (bytecode) directly on Microsoft .NET or Mono.
+IKVM can run compiled Java code (bytecode) directly on Microsoft .NET or Mono.
 The bytecode is converted on the fly to CIL and executed.

-By contrast J# is a Java syntax on the .NET framework, whereas IKVM.NET is effectively a Java framework running on top of the .NET framework.
+By contrast J# is a Java syntax on the .NET framework, whereas IKVM is effectively a Java framework running on top of the .NET framework.

-Jeroen Frijters was the main contributor to IKVM.NET.
+Jeroen Frijters was the main contributor to IKVM.
 He is Technical Director of Sumatra Software, based in the Netherlands.

 Name

 The "IKVM" portion of the name is a play on "JVM" in which the author "just took the two letters adjacent to the J".